 While personal tastes are entirely up to individuals to pursue, the claims that ‘interest in the arts’ is to be given a paramount status of national importance should be followed up by boosting public arts venues and arts displays in public spaces – squares, gardens, streets, beaches and schools.
 Yet, the opposite is being done by giving these spaces away for private development – which ensures not only a poor access to the arts, but a general drop in living standards.

-During the centuries preceding the 1700s, the human perception of the world was dominated by symbolism and the lion too had a place in it.
-In times when”the world of nature was freighted with symbolic meanings of such density that they can no longer be perceived by the modern observer”, the lion was seen as a perennial attribute of Strength and was associated with symbols of royalty which made it a popular theme in heraldry.
+During the centuries preceding the 1700s, the human perception of the world was dominated by symbolism in which the lion too had a role to play.
+In times when “the world of nature was freighted with symbolic meanings of such density that they can no longer be perceived by the modern observer”, the lion was seen as a perennial attribute of Strength and was associated with symbols of royalty which made it a popular theme in heraldry.
 Lions occupied a prominent role as a heraldic charge from the very earliest development of heraldry in the 12th century.
 The English and the Scottish crowns, among many others, adopted lions as their heraldic emblem.

 The rampant lion, symbol of the English crown, also features on the Royal Coat of Arms of the United Kingdom.
 Given that Malta was a colony of the British empire for one and a half century, could the particular popularity and variety of lion head door knockers be a reflection of its colonial past?
 The knocker on the door 10 Downing Street in London, the official residence of the British Prime Minister, is also lion head-shaped.